primer/css/docs/pages/css/tools/linting.md

 // stylelint-enable selector-no-qualifying-type
 ```

+#### If you choose to disable a linting rule...

 1. You'll need to specify a reason for disabling the lint.
 2. Say what lint you're disabling, this example has `selector-no-qualifying-type`.
 3. Make sure to `disable` then `enable` the lint again after your code block.
-This is so the lint is in effect for only that specific rule block.
+This ensures that the rule is re-enabled for any code after the block in question.

 When you disable a linter on GitHub, [Sentinel](https://github.com/github/sentinel) will post a comment on your pull request notifying the Design Systems team of this override.
-This is because disabled lints act as a signal that there may be problems with our style guide or with the CSS being added.
+This is because disabled lints act as a signal that there may be issues with Primer and/or the CSS in question.

 While linters shouldn't be disabled without consideration, essentially they act as a guide to how we write CSS rather than steadfast rules.
 For more info on disabling configuration, visit the [stylelint docs](http://stylelint.io/user-guide/configuration/#turning-rules-off-from-within-your-css).